-In “4 Key Benefits of a Revocable Trust”, our Estates & Trusts team discussed the benefits of placing your assets into a revocable trust before your death or potential incapacity.
+In our post, “4 Key Benefits of a Revocable Trust”, our Estates & Trusts team discussed the benefits of placing your assets into a revocable trust before your death or potential incapacity.
 Revocable trusts provide numerous benefits not enjoyed by individuals whose estate plans involve the use of a Last Will and Testament (“Will”) alone.

 Benefits of a Revocable Trust

 Assets held in a revocable trust are not subject to the probate process.
 Therefore, they can be distributed to your beneficiaries without court oversight, through a simplified process that is typically less expensive and less time-consuming.

 Preservation of Family Privacy

 Because revocable trusts are not placed in the public record, the terms (including details about your family’s finances and the nature and location of your assets) remain private and confidential.

 Organization and Consistency

 The terms of the revocable trust serve as a “road map” for your trustee and/or their successors.
 These parties are in turn authorized to act for the benefit of your heirs, without the need for judicial oversight, and may enjoy largely unrestricted and streamlined access to an already aligned, organized, and easily locatable portfolio of assets.